Prerequisites

 • Open a browser window and log in to the Red Hat OpenShift Container Platform web console.

-• From the Administrator perspective, click on Operators and then select OperatorHub.
+• From the Administrator perspective, click Operators, and then select OperatorHub.

 • In the Filter by keyword field, type Red Hat Quay.